Ready to send better job applications?

-How to write a graduate CV: advice and template
+How to write a CV: advice, tips and template for students and graduates

 Your CV is often the first thing a potential employer will see when you apply for a job.
 And we all know that first impressions count.

-On average, you’ve got just six seconds to impress the reader.
-Harsh but true.
-It’s especially the case with large corporations and businesses.
-When so many people apply for the same role, recruiters don’t have time to read every detail.
-Some companies even use AI screenings, so not all CVs reach human eyes!
+On average, you’ve got just six seconds to impress the reader – it seems harsh, but it's true.
+It’s especially the case with large corporations and businesses that have heaps of student and graduate CVs to review.
+When so many people apply for the same role, recruiters don’t have time to read every detail, so they'll be looking for scannable and concise CVs.

-Sound scary?
-Don’t worry, Bright Network’s here to help.
-You can use this guide and our CV templates to create a CV that’ll give you a competitive edge when applying for leading internships and grad schemes.
-So, whether it’s a hiring manager or an algorithm that screens your application, you’ll be sure to stand out.
+Lucky for you, Bright Network’s here to help you write your CV.
+Use this guide (and our handy CV template) to create a CV that’ll give you a competitive edge when applying for leading internships and grad schemes in the UK.

 In this graduate CV advice guide, we’ll run through: